vcstuff/credential-profile-comparison/README.md

 The credential format and the signature algorithm are in scope, as the choice in these technologies directly impact the properties of the credential profile.
 This also holds for key management and revocation mechanisms.

-## Results
+## Guide
 The [credential profile comparison matrix](https://docs.google.com/spreadsheets/d/1Z4cYfjbbE-rABcfC-xab8miocKLomivYMUFibOh9BVo) is maintained as a living spreadsheat in google sheets.
-In the following sections we will describe the properties in the comparison matrix.
-Some properties are present in various tables and will be discussed first.
+In the following sections we will describe the properties listed in the comparison matrix.
+Some properties are present in various tables.
+We will discuss these first.
+Then we will list the properties specific to the credential format, signature algorithm, revocation algorithm, key management and trust management.

 ### Common Properties
 <!--explain why some properties emerge from signature/revoation algo-->